Esztergom: Viziváros

-The Víziváros (Watertown) section was named after being built on the banks of the Kis- and Nagy Duna (Small and Great Danube).
+The Víziváros (Watertown) neighbourhood was named after being built on the banks of the Kis- and Nagy Duna (Small and Great Danube) and the various hotsprings in the area.
 Its fortresses, walls, bastions and Turkish rondellas can still be seen by the walk on the banks of the Danube.
 By the northern end of the wall, on the bank of the Nagy-Duna, an interesting memorial is put, a stone table with Ottoman Turkish writings commemorates Sultan Suleiman the Magnificent's victorious siege of 1543.
 The narrow, winding streets within the walls hide the remains of Turkish mosques and baths.

-Along the delightful streets of the Víziváros (Watertown), surrounded by Baroque and Classicist buildings stands the Primate's Palace, designed by József Lippert (1880–82).
-The Keresztény Múzeum (Christian museum), founded by Archbishop János Simor, is located in this building.
+Surrounded by Baroque and Classicist buildings stands the Primate's Palace, designed by József Lippert (1880–82).
+The Keresztény Múzeum (Christian Museum), founded by Archbishop János Simor, is located in this building.
 It houses a rich collection of Hungarian panel pictures and sculpture of the Middle Ages as well as Italian and western-European paintings and handicrafts (13th-18th centuries).
 This is where one can admire the chapel-like structure of the late Gothic 'Úrkoporsó' (Lord's coffin) from Garamszentbenedek that is decorated by painted wooden sculptures (c.
 1480), the winged altar-piece by Thomas of Coloswar (1427), paintings by Master M.S.
 (1506), the gothic altars from Upper Historical Hungary (Felvidék), handicrafts of Italian, German and Flemish artists from the 13th–17th centuries, tapestries and ceramics.

-The building of the Balassa Bálint Museum that was built in Baroque style on medieval bases and is located in Víziváros (Watertown), served as the first town hall of Esztergom county after the Turks had been driven out of the region.
+The building of the Balassa Bálint Museum that was built in Baroque style on medieval bases and is located in Víziváros, served as the first county hall of Esztergom county after the Turks had been driven out of the region.

-The parish-church in the centre of the Víziváros (Watertown), which was built by the Jesuits between 1728 and 1738, and the single-towered Franciscan churches are also masterpieces of Baroque architecture.
+The parish-church in the centre of the Víziváros, which was built by the Jesuits between 1728 and 1738, and the single-towered Franciscan churches are also masterpieces of Baroque architecture.

 Cathedral Library

-The Cathedral Library standing in the southern part of the town, which was built in 1853 according to plans by József Hild is one of the richest religious libraries of Hungary, accommodating approximately 250,000 books, among which several codices and incunabula can be found, such as the Latin explanation of the 'Song of Songs' from the 12th century, the 'Lövöföldi Corvina' originating from donations of King Matthias, or the Jordánszky Codex, which includes the Hungarian translation of the Bible from 1516 to 1519.
+The Cathedral Library standing in the southern part of the Watertown neighbourhood, which was built in 1853 according to plans by József Hild is one of the richest religious libraries of Hungary, accommodating approximately 250,000 books, among which several codices and incunabula can be found, such as the Latin explanation of the 'Song of Songs' from the 12th century, the 'Lövöföldi Corvina' originating from donations of King Matthias, or the Jordánszky Codex, which includes the Hungarian translation of the Bible from 1516 to 1519.
 Along with Bakócz and Ulászló graduals, they conserve also the Balassa Bible, in which Balassa's uncle, Balassa András wrote down the circumstances of his birth and death.